simpletext-madics/2022/clef/en/task1.md

 **Output format:**

-Results should be provided in a TREC style tabulated format:
+Results should be provided in a TREC style tabulated format (.csv extention).
+The following named columns are required:

-1. run_id: Run ID starting with teamid
+1. run_id: Run ID starting with teamid, followed by task1_ and run_name
 2. manual: Whether the run is manual {0,1}
 3. topic_id: Topic ID
 4. query_id: Query ID used to retrieve the document (if one of the queries provided for the topic was used; 0 otherwise)